mrinalcs/mrinalcs.github.io/_posts/2023-10-13-building-vbstat.md

 image: /img/blog/vbstat-home-page.jpg
 ---

+Previously [vbstat.epizy.com](https://vbstat.epizy.com){:rel="nofollow" target="_blank"} and later on [vbstat.ml](https://vbstat.ml){:rel="nofollow" target="_blank"} which domain no more exist rater not free.
+So moving to Github pages

 **First commit** : **<time datetime="2023-09-24">September 24, 2023</time>**

 Initial object was keeping Handouts and Notes by students and faculty of BSc Statistics VisvaBharati.
 Later on I learnt basics of Jekyll and wanted to built a website to use it.
-I have tried to modified a template from github which available in Branch v1[^1] .
-Later on I have created (v2) from scratch and made a html template using  Bootstrap.
-Followings are which available in the page
+I have tried to modified a template from github which available in Branch [v1](https://github.com/mrinalcs/vbstat/tree/v1) .
+Later on I have created [v2](https://github.com/mrinalcs/vbstat/blob/baa4d3e6a9fd3d492257f123efd7e2277c2c147f) from scratch after making a html template using  Bootstrap.
+Followings are pdf notes which available in the page from previous.

 - Calculus
 - Demography and Vital Statistics